pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.addPolygonAnnot`      PDF only: add a polygon annotation :meth:`Page.addPolylineAnnot`     PDF only: add a multi-line annotation :meth:`Page.addRectAnnot`         PDF only: add a rectangle annotation :meth:`Page.addRedactAnnot`       PDF only: add a redation annotation :meth:`Page.addSquigglyAnnot`     PDF only: add a "squiggly" annotation :meth:`Page.addStampAnnot`        PDF only: add a "rubber stamp" annotation :meth:`Page.addStrikeoutAnnot`    PDF only: add a "strike-out" annotation
+:meth:`Page.addPolygonAnnot`      PDF only: add a polygon annotation :meth:`Page.addPolylineAnnot`     PDF only: add a multi-line annotation :meth:`Page.addRectAnnot`         PDF only: add a rectangle annotation :meth:`Page.addRedactAnnot`       PDF only: add a redaction annotation :meth:`Page.addSquigglyAnnot`     PDF only: add a "squiggly" annotation :meth:`Page.addStampAnnot`        PDF only: add a "rubber stamp" annotation :meth:`Page.addStrikeoutAnnot`    PDF only: add a "strike-out" annotation